okteto/actions/README.md

 # Actions available

-- `namespace`: Retrieve the credentials of the namespace.
+- `namespace`: Retrieve the credentials of the namespace from Okteto Cloud.
-- `update`: Update the image and tag of your manifests.
+- `update`: Update the image and tag of your manifests with the images you just build.
-- `deploy`: Deploy a new version of your application into Okteto Cloud.
+- `deploy`: Deploy a new version of your application into Okteto Cloud, using the credentials retrieved in the `namespace` step.

 # Example: Build a container, push it, and deploy it to Okteto Cloud